ItamarLevy-Or/SimpleRedditAPI/README.md

 I formated the json according to the jsend convention: http://labs.omniti.com/labs/jsend

-if the request is succesful the data should be look like this
+if the request is succesful the data should look like this

+'''
 {
     status: success,
     data: {